Mobility plan

 – Nano-objects et atomic scale

-- Experimental project (3 weeks)
+- Experimental project: from clean room to device’s physics (3 weeks)

 Professors

-Prof. C. Voisin (Prof. UP, LPENS),
+Prof. C. Voisin (UPC, LPENS),

-Ass.
-Prof. Francesca Carosella (MCF UP, LPENS)
+Prof. F. Carosella (MCF UPC, LPENS)

 Program :